Mastering react-datepicker: A comprehensive guide for developers

 Here you can see we are printing the selected date below the datepickers.
 Note that startDate and endDate are saved as Date objects so you must convert them to Strings with the toString() method before printing (or else your IDE will yell at you).

-If you are working with multiple components, then you will likely need to lift the state out of the datepicker components.
+If you are working with multiple React components, then you will likely need to lift the state out of the datepicker components.
 That work goes a bit beyond the scope of this tutorial, but you can read up on how to do it in the React docs.

-Your datepicker component with react-datepicker
+Pulling it all together: Your finished datepicker component with react-datepicker

+You’ve now built an intuitive datepicker for your internal app!
 Here is our final datepicker:

 Hopefully, this tutorial helped you understand how to create and customize a datepicker in React to suit your needs.
 We know we covered a lot of features here, so for good measure, here is the code for the datepicker we created, in its entirety: